Mystery surrounds slaying of Chechen asylum-seeker in Berlin | DW | 27.08.2019

 A Chechen from Georgia was shot dead in Berlin — allegedly by a man from Russia.
 If it was an act of revenge, two wars may have played a role.

-Was it a simple case of murder, or was the killing of a Chechen asylum-seeker in Berlin politically motivated?
+Was it a straightforward case of murder, or was the killing of a Chechen asylum-seeker in Berlin politically motivated?

 The federal prosecutor's office is yet to get involved in the investigation, but on Monday, a spokesperson told news agency DPA that they were "monitoring for developments."
 The highest criminal prosecution authority said it would intervene if there were indications that a "foreign power" was involved in the crime.